brian-sqq/terraform-provider-azuread/sqq-terraform-cloud/README.md

 ## Publishing Provider for Terraform Cloud
 Follow instructions in this [documentation](https://developer.hashicorp.com/terraform/cloud-docs/registry/publish-providers).
+This README contains additional hints and helpers for each section you'll find there.

 ### [Create the provider](https://developer.hashicorp.com/terraform/cloud-docs/registry/publish-providers#create-the-provider)
 We have added the `provider.json` file here, but have already used the API to create the provider.